The Most Influential Figures in Crypto Right Now, Backed by Evidence

 Changpeng Zhao (CZ), Founder of Binance

 CZ's past 12 months read like a movie script.
 After serving four months in federal prison for violating U.S. anti-money laundering laws and paying a $50 million personal fine, he received a full presidential pardon from Donald Trump in October 2025.
-By early 2026, his net worth had surged to $110 billion according to Forbes, making him the 17th richest person in the world, ahead of Bill Gates.
+By early 2026, his net worth had surged to $110 billion according to Forbes.

 Despite a lifetime ban from holding an executive position at Binance, CZ's influence over the exchange and the broader ecosystem remains enormous.
-Binance still processes over $30 trillion in annual trading volume and generates an estimated $16 to $17 billion in annual revenue, roughly two and a half times Coinbase's.
+Binance still processes over $30 trillion in annual trading volume.
+For a detailed look at how Binance's fee structure generates that revenue, the economics are instructive.
 CZ also pivoted to government advisory roles, consulting with Malaysia, Pakistan, and Kyrgyzstan on digital asset policy.
-Kyrgyzstan went so far as to launch a stablecoin on BNB Chain and add BNB to its national crypto reserves.

 Brian Armstrong, CEO of Coinbase